Tying the knot to Csángó folk music from Moldavia (photo gallery)

 You can rate it after registration on the webpage.
 If you prefer an other contact form, send me an e-mail with your opinion, please.

-Folk music and dancehouse every second Saturday evening
+Folk music and folk dance party every second Saturday evening

 with Sültü Band in FMH (XI. dist.
 Fehérvári út 47.), Budapest, Hungary.
-The program is moldavian csango dancehouse with easy folk dances and song teaching.
+The program is moldavian csango folk dance party with easy folk dances and song teaching.

 15/01/2011, 19.00-01.00 (7.pm-1.am)